 I recently read an article that was supposed to be all about ways to save money when planning kids’ birthday parties.
-And since we’re always looking to ways to save a few cents, so I was eager to click through and learn something new.
+And since we’re always looking to ways to save a few cents, I was eager to click through and learn something new.

 - Host the party at home